1995 Canada Post : Superheroes

 Conservation Act (WECA), restricting the importation of all non-essential

 luxury goods.
-Comics books from the United States were effectively banned in
+Comics books from the United States were banned in

 Canada during